Elon Musk Joins CEOs Calling For US To Stay in Paris Climate Deal

 Three, China is actually stating they'll remain in the Paris agreement regardless of what Trump does.

 If Trump thinks he can negotiate a better deal, then I'm pretty sure most people, including those CEOs, would be all for him taking a crack at it.
-What
+What he's considering is nothing of the sort.

 Re: (Score:2)